-This course serves to expand vocabulary and stimulate discussion to develop oral proficiency while continuing to develop the writing skills, as well as broaden cultural understanding of the Japanese world.
-Students will also review the grammatical elements and Kanji learned in second year, at the same time the students will continue to build their kanji vocabulary, including kanji combinations.
+Japanese 3 course serves to expand vocabulary and stimulate discussion to develop oral proficiency while continuing to develop their writing skills, as well as broaden cultural understanding of the Japanese world.
+Students will also review the grammatical elements and Kanji learned in Japanese 2, at the same time the students will continue to build their kanji vocabulary, including kanji combinations.
 The class will be conducted in Japanese.